istio/istio.io/_posts/2017-12-07-mixer-spof-myth.md

 <figure><img src="./img/mixer-spof-myth-2.svg" alt="Istio Topology" title="Istio Topology" />
 <figcaption>Istio Topology</figcaption></figure>

-The proxy logically calls Mixer before each request to perform precondition checks, and after each request to report telemetry.
-The proxy has local caching such that a relatively large percentage of precondition checks can be performed from cache.
-Additionally, the proxy buffers outgoing telemetry such that it only actually needs to call Mixer once for every several thousands requests.
-Whereas precondition checks are synchronous to request processing, telemetry reports can be done asynchronously with a fire-and-forget pattern.
+The Envoy sidecar logically calls Mixer before each request to perform precondition checks, and after each request to report telemetry.
+The sidecar has local caching such that a relatively large percentage of precondition checks can be performed from cache.
+Additionally, the sidecar buffers outgoing telemetry such that it only actually needs to call Mixer once for every several thousands requests.
+Whereas precondition checks are synchronous to request processing, telemetry reports are done asynchronously with a fire-and-forget pattern.

 At a high level, Mixer provides: